 Requirements include that the applicant has high ethical standards, integrity, morals, leadership skills and be service oriented.
 This career demands mature, responsible individuals who are willing to work rotating shifts, weekends, and holidays.

 CSUN Office of Human Resources conducts an initial screening of all applications, ensuring applicants meet the minimum qualifications of the position.
 Subsequently, applications undergo a second screening by the Department of Police Services, and only selected applicants will move forward in the process.
+Filing an application does not ensure selection in the process.
+If you have questions about the application process, please contact Christina Villalobos at (818) 677-7922 or by email.

-Physical Abilities Test & Written Exam
+Physical Abilities Test (PAT) & Written Exam (PELLETB)

 1. Obstacle course: Run a 99-yard obstacle course consisting of sharp turns, curb height obstacles, and vault a 34-inch high obstacle.